-Drain and grind the soaked chickpeas in a food processor.
-Add the rest of the ingredients and grind again.
-Transfer to a bowl and allow to stand for an hour.
-Form into 1” balls; flatten slightly and steam until fully done.
+Drain the soaked chickpeas and place in a food processor.
+Pulse until you have coarse mixture.
+Add the rest of the ingredients and pulse a few times again until well combined.
+The mixture should remain coarse (take care not to blend until it turns to a paste).
+Transfer to a bowl and place in the refrigerator for one hour.
+Prepare a steamer.
+Divide the mixture into 1″ balls; flatten slightly and place in the steamer.
+If the mixture is too wet, add a few tablespoons of besan (gram flour) to help with binding.
+Steam for 10-12 minutes until cooked through.
 You will know that they are cooked when they come off easily from the steamer plate without sticking to it or breaking.
-Now place them half an inch apart on a baking tray lined with parchment paper and bake in a preheated oven at 200 °C for 5 minutes, or until brown.
-Then turn them over, so that both sides turn brown and crispy.
+Place them half an inch apart on a baking tray lined with parchment paper and bake in a preheated oven at 200 °C for 10 minutes, or until brown and crispy (turning them over halfway).

 Baked falafels can be made into a meal by wrapping them in millet or whole wheat wraps with Lebanese salads, hummus, tahini or any other dips like baba ganoush.